lt-columbo/pisces_tools/refresh_dashboard/README.md

 There is nothing in this script as written that is harmful.

 **Screen Stalls Downloading??**
 sudo wants your password.
-Type it in.
+Type it in press enter.
 Or if paranoid, cancel, run `sudo ls` then rerun the wget command above and sudo will have cached password.